 Chapter 12 is designed for "family farmers" or "family fishermen" with "regular annual income."
 It enables financially distressed family farmers and fishermen to propose and carry out a plan to repay all or part of their debts.
 Under chapter 12, debtors propose a repayment plan to make installments to creditors over three to five years.
 Generally, the plan must provide for payments over three years unless the court approves a longer period "for cause."
-But unless the plan proposes to pay 100% of domestic support claims (i.e., child support and alimony) if any exist, it must be for five years and must include all of the debtor's disposable income.
+But unless the plan proposes to pay 100 percent of domestic support claims (i.e., child support and alimony) if any exist, it must be for five years and must include all of the debtor's disposable income.
 In no case may a plan provide for payments over a period longer than five years.

 This article focuses on eligibility for chapter 12 bankruptcy.
 See Chapter 12: How it Works; Chapter 12: The Discharge; and Chapter 12: The Repayment Plan and Confirmation Hearing for additional details.